lizzhang1/NYU-Intro-to-Python-Summer-2018/06-06-2018-Intro-and-Git/about_us/Xue Zhang.md

+# Xue
-Motivation for Being Part of the Class: Curiosity.
+_Motivation for Being Part of the Class_: Curiosity.

 Area of Interest: To be known.
 Completely new to programming.